goldlabel-apps/Example-PWA/README.md

 - Features Elevate™ wrist heart rate technology² with multisport activity profiles, performance metrics and smart notifications³
 - Battery life: up to 19 days in watch mode, 10 days in smartwatch mode, 40 hours in dive mode and 20 hours in GPS mode

 #### The App

+This is a React Progressive Web App.
+It uses data created with a [Garmin Descent™ Mk1](https://www.garmin.com/en-US/p/568181).
+You can create compatable data (.gpx) with pretty much any smart device for free.
+Upload and make it more fun here

 > View, Edit & Share Geodata using React & Material UI